rajatpandit/delivering-technical-pitches/source/c/getting-the-basics-right.rst

 and the speaker also confirming that.
 Now imagine the same scenario - but this time the speaker says

-  Imagine how you could now, consider funding other areas of your business - with the increased cash flow due to the impact to the bottom line - this solution can bring to your business
+  Imagine - with this impact to the bottom line, what your opportunities could be.
+Imagine how you could now pick up project x that you have been delaying due to budget constraints.
+Think about the top-line impact you could make due to this one decision.

-These are a lot of things to cover in the basics - its perhaps very hard to keep all of them in mind too - but with practice, consistency and more importantly empathy for your audience will encourage you to speak for your audience - not to your audience - to help provide clarity, derisk, re-assure, show profit/value and win a business opportunity for yourself along the way.
+We covered quite a bit in this chapter.
+A lot to keep top of mind.
+With practice, consistency, and empathy for your audience - it is possible to make an impact.
+Speak for your audience, not to your audience.
+Help provide clarity, de-risk, and re-assure.
+Show profit, value and win a business opportunity for yourself along the way

-Photos by `Alejandro Escamilla <https://unsplash.com/@alejandroescamilla?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_, `Felipe Furtado <https://unsplash.com/@furtado?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on `Unsplash <https://unsplash.com/collections/3502336/consulting?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_
+Photo by `Alejandro Escamilla <https://unsplash.com/@alejandroescamilla?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_, `Felipe Furtado <https://unsplash.com/@furtado?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on `Unsplash <https://unsplash.com/collections/3502336/consulting?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_